supercid/techdocs-wiki-tmp/GraphQL:-Using-the-API.md

+In order to use the GraphQL endpoints, you'll need to [authenticate yourself](https://developer.nosto.com/#authentication).
+You will need a **Apps** [token](https://help.nosto.com/settings-and-troubleshooting-faq/settings-authentication-tokens) to access this endpoint.

 ## Sending JSON GraphQL queries

 You can send your GraphQL requests as JSON to our API and have it correctly interpolate variables passed into it.
 To do so, set the `Content-Type` header to `application/json`.